Assisted Living for Seniors with Disabilities

 • Long-term care insurance policies typically cover assisted living, but policies vary among providers.
 If you don’t already have a policy, it will be hard to get one if you’ll need assisted living soon.

 • Out-of-pocket money sources may include retirement accounts, savings accounts, investments, Social Security payments, rental income, and other income.
-Family members might help too.
+Family members might help, too.

 • Selling your home is another option.
 It’s likely more worthwhile if you own your home outright instead of having a mortgage to pay off.
-That way, you’re left with a nice chunk of change to put toward your long-term care needs.
+That way, you’re left with a nice chunk of change toward your long-term care needs.

 >>Read About: Pension Calculator